camoto-project/gamearchivejs/README.md

 If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.

+### Development tips

+This is a list of some common issues and how they have been solved by some of the format handlers:

+##### Archive doesn't store filenames

+* `dat-hocus` has a list of fake filenames that are assigned based on the index, with `unknown.123` used for any extra files.
+* `lbr-vinyl` stores an integer hash instead of a filename, so a list of known filenames is used to convert the hash back into a name, with `unknown-123` used for any unmatched files.

+##### Archive has duplicate filenames

+* `res-stellar7` appends the order number to each filename, so two files called `SNG` become `SNG.0` and `SNG.1`.

+##### Archive has folders

+* `dat-fast` and `pod-tv` have the folder stored as part of the filename with a backslash as separator, so they are returned as-is (e.g. `digi\sound.voc`).
+* `res-stellar7` has subfolders stored as separate FAT blocks so from these, filenames are generated that include the folder, e.g. `SSM.0/SNG.1`.
+* `wad-doom` has empty files used for starting and ending a group of files, so to ensure these files are kept together they are converted into a virtual folder.
+So files `P_STRT`, `EXAMPLE`, and `P_END` come out as `P/EXAMPLE`.